Ancient-Wisdom.Co.Uk

 (The fine sliver of remaining limestone is suggestive of either cement or 'moulded' masonry)

-(Other examples of Concrete in prehistoric buildings)
+(More about the use of concrete in prehistoric buildings)

 References: